JagjitBhatia-UIC/Fairness_In_HAR/README.md

 ## Implementation
 In this section, we will be modifying two repositories, [arunponnusamy/gender-detection-keras](https://github.com/arunponnusamy/gender-detection-keras) (gender classifier) and [kenshohara/3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch) (activity classifier) in order to build the above system.

-First we will modify detect_gender.py of gender-detection-keras.
-The final result of the modification can be found in genderDetector.py.
+First we will modify *detect_gender.py* of **gender-detection-keras**.
+The final result of the modification can be found in *genderDetector.py*.
 We first begin by extending the existing classes [man, woman] by adding a third class, *unknown*, for when the gender classifier is unable to predict the gender of the individual in the video frame with enough confidence.
-Then, after calculating conf in line 73, we add a check to first see if the maximum confidence is above 65%.
+Then, after calculating *conf* in line 73, we add a check to first see if the maximum confidence is above 65%.
 If not, we classify the frame as unknown.
 Otherwise, we return the class with the higher confidence.

 ```python
 if max(norm) < 65: